By Robert Schrader | Published on February 3, 2026

 Catherine Palace in Winter, St. Petersburg, Russia

-Although the palace's exterior is technically blue, my snowblindness upon reaching it fooled me into thinking it was a similar shade of sea-foam as the Winter Palace itself.
-For some reason, I tasked myself with exploring its entire frozen grounds on foot.
-Horse-drawn sleighs are available for hire (and at a competitive price, due to the historically favorable USD-RUR exchange rate) for a whimsical ride around the grounds.
-But I wanted to take in all the details of the place, which only a slow procession allows one to do.
-From the evergreen forests that towered over frozen ponds on the palace's periphery, to the barren trellises ensnared with deadened ivy branches closer to the entrance, the beauty of Catherine Palace is as much about the museum inside — and maybe, the ghost of the Tsarina inside — as it is about the carefully curated landscape outside.
+I wanted to take in all the details of the place, which only a slow procession allows one to do.
+From the evergreen forests that towered over frozen ponds on the palace's periphery, to the barren trellises ensnared with deadened ivy branches closer to the entrance, the beauty of Catherine Palace is as much about the museum inside as it is about the carefully curated landscape outside.

-After warming myself up in the museum, I walked back outside and wondered whether Catherine herself ever truly noticed the details that went into the creation of her refuge from the world.
-Or, whether the sum of the scene spoke more loudly than any of its parts — mindfully selected as each might have been.
+After warming myself up in the museum, I walked back outside and wondered if Catherine herself ever truly noticed the details that went into the creation of her refuge from the world.
+Perhaps the sum of the scene spoke more loudly than any of its parts, mindfully selected as each might have been.

-I'll be honest: Bathing, mostly naked, alongside naked Russian men was not high on my list when I first orchestrated my travel to Russia from U.S. However, it seemed irresponsible not to sample the traditionally Russian banya bathing experience before I left, if only to warm my body, which was utterly frozen after a week spent mostly outside in January.
+I'll be honest: Bathing, mostly naked, alongside naked Russian men was not high on my list when I first orchestrated my travel to Russia from the U.S. Later, it seemed like a missed unique experience not to sample traditional Russian banya bathing before I left, if only to warm my body — which was utterly frozen after a week spent mostly outside.

-Compared with the other men relaxing inside the wood-walled chamber — the interior of which seemed traditional even though we were inside a modern St. Petersburg building — I didn't have much stamina amid the intense heat.
-Likewise, I very quickly excused myself from the "massage" session (which, due to the masseur's strength and hand size, felt more like a beating), but my stiff and sore muscles were grateful for it.
+Compared with the other men relaxing inside the wood-walled chamber, with its traditional interior, I didn't have much stamina amid the intense heat.
+Likewise, I very quickly excused myself from the massage session (which, due to the masseur's strength and hand size, felt more like a beating), and my stiff and sore muscles were grateful for it.

 The silver lining of the experience was the plentiful vodka on offer throughout.
 Again, I couldn't keep up with any of the Russian men around me on this front either.
 Still, it softened my perception of a ritual that I struggled to see as relaxing.

-However, my first banya was definitely transformative.
-I was rejuvenated walking back into the frigid air, which felt not only bearable but even refreshing as it had days before in Red Square when I experienced my first Russian snow.
-Overall, it felt good, which is not a conclusion I ever expected to reach, at least not without a caveat.
+Overall, my first banya was definitely transformative.
+I was rejuvenated walking back into the frigid air, which felt bearable and even refreshing, as it had days before in Red Square when I experienced my first Russian snow.

 Traveling for Winter in St. Petersburg, Russia